ysraell/random-forest-lab/RFCLP/README.md

 - Model and dataset parameters in `model-parm.lisp.*datasetname*`.

 - Use datasets Titanic and Adult like a template to use others.
 May it's necessary to use a Python/Pandas to format the dataset.
-See notebook `Format_raw_data.ipynb` for more details .
+See notebook `Format_raw_data_*.ipynb` for more details .

 - Run te entaire code: train and test steps.
-After, save the model (like run `make model`) in `forest-model-+DDMMYY-HHMM.lisp`.
+After, save the model (like run `make model`) in `forest-model-+DDMMYY-HHMM.lisp.bz2`.
 Just load, will appears forest-model and others variables.

 `$ make`